Community boards of Queens: Other areas

 Rikers Island, while legally a part of The Bronx, is represented by Queens Community Board 1.

-The Queens Borough Board
+Queens Borough Board

 The Queens Borough Board is composed of the borough president, New York City Council members whose districts are part of the borough, and the chairperson of each community board in Queens.

 The current borough board is composed of the 30 members listed in the table below: